os-lecture/2023S-os-lectures/lec5/p3-labs.md

 <!-- ---
 RISC-V only provides a sscratch register which can be used for temporary turnaround

-1. You must switch to the kernel address space first, which requires writing the token of the kernel address space into the satp register;
+1. We must first switch to the kernel address space, which requires writing the kernel address space token into the satp register.
-2. Afterwards, it is also necessary to save the position of the top of the kernel stack of the application, so that the Trap context can be saved based on it.
+2. Afterwards, we also need to save the location of the top of the application's kernel stack so that we can use it as a base address to save the Trap context.
-3. These two steps require the use of general-purpose registers as a temporary turnaround, however we cannot do this without corrupting any of the general-purpose registers.
+3. These two steps require using general-purpose registers as temporary storage, but we cannot accomplish this without disrupting any of them.
-4. Therefore, we have to save the Trap context in a virtual page in the application address space instead of switching to the kernel address space to save it. -->
+4. Therefore, we have to save the Trap context in a virtual page in the application address space instead of switching to the kernel address space to save it.
+-->